tpwres/teczki-polskiego-wrestlingu/content/e/ptw/2024-04-13-ptw-underground-21.md

 "Thank you" chants are met with "shut up" response from Longman.
 No mention of Rzeźniczek and authority angle from [Gold Rush](@/e/ptw/2024-02-03-ptw-5-gold-rush.md).
 The story seemingly pivots to Pawłowski and Paka vs Longman.
 Longman confirms that he is behind every injury that Paka sustained (off-screen attack on Taras in 2022, Boro's injury) and vows to put them on the shelf for good.
 He makes flirty remarks towards Pawłowski's girlfriend Karolina, claiming she was aroused by the sight of her boyfriend beaten down, but then puts her down, saying she needs to drop at least 30 kg to earn Longman's attention.
 This prompts Pawłowski to storm the ring and get physical with Longman, with security keeping them apart.
-Taras' music plays and he storms the ring, immediately getting into a brawl with Longman (music still playing).
+Taras's music plays and he storms the ring, immediately getting into a brawl with Longman (music still playing).

-In their match, Longman is working hard to re-injure Taras' arm.
+In their match, Longman is working hard to re-injure Taras's arm.
 Post-match, he hits Taras with _At Your Service_ (F5) on the chair and con-chair-to for good measure.
 [Disco Pablo](@/w/disco-pablo.md) made a save, but only after the attack is finished.
 He checks on Taras and tries to revive him, to no avail.
 Taras is stretchered out of the arena.

 Pawłowski was on guest commentary for this match.